tenaciousdlg/cloudflare_terraform/warp_to_tunnel/README.md

 * `desktop.tf` - Configuration file for the remote desktop.
 This file calls the desktop script to configure the instance.

 * `main.tf` - Contains the provider information for the Terraform objects.
 When `terraform init` is ran it'll source the information here.
+This is how the providers and Terraform get installed into the directory.

 * `private_instances.tf` - Configuration file for the remote instances.
 The cloudflared service is installed and WARP routing enabled for the private 10.x.x.x IPs.
 NGINX is installed at port 80 and Grafana at port 3000.
 This file calls the private instances script to configure the instances.